jfq3/miga_singularity/interactive_projects/hpcc_classify_a_genome.md

 Significance at p-value below: *0.5, **0.1, ***0.05, ****0.01.

 ```
-This gives *P. alcaligenes* as the closest match among the reference genomes in `pseudo` and indicates that there is a very high probablility that the genome being classified is in the same family and maybe (p~0.18) in the same genus.
+This gives *P. alcaligenes* as the closest match among the reference genomes in `pseudo` and indicates that there is a very high probability that the genome being classified is in the same family and maybe (p~0.18) in the same genus.